Sherpa-Cash/gitbook/how-it-works/how-it-works.md

 # How It Works

 Transactions in a blockchain ultimately form one long chain, which makes it easy to trace.
+This means your transactions on Avalanche are publicly accesible through tools such as Avalanche Explorer.

 Sherpa Cash improves transaction privacy by breaking the on-chain link between the recipient and destination addresses.
+Thus, our protocol offers a way to transact without leaving a trail.

-It does this using a smart contract that accepts deposits for a certain token at a fixed denomination.
+It achieves this using a smart contract that accepts deposits for a certain token at a fixed denomination.
 For example, the 0.1 AVAX contract will only allow deposit and withdrawal of 0.1 AVAX.
 At launch we will have the following token and denomination combos available:

 * 0.1 AVAX
 * 1 AVAX